freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) It removes the element from document flow
+It removes the element from document flow

 ---

-(B) It only moves the element relative to the viewport
+It only moves the element relative to the viewport

 ---

-(C) It moves an element relative based on its normal position
+This will keep the element in a fixed position relative to the viewport.

 #### --answer--

-(C) It moves an element relative based on its normal position
+It moves an element relative based on its normal position

 ### --question--